 There was also some confusion around whether or not this announcement meant Julian would no longer be working on Ubiq at all:

-More engagement with the crypto community — now that Julian’s attention is on cryptocurrency full-time, he has more opportunities to network, learn, and engage with the broader crypto-commmunity, which is certainly good for Ubiq.
-In particular, Julian mentions wanting to learn more about smart contracts.
+More engagement with the crypto community — now that Yap’s attention is on cryptocurrency full-time, he has more opportunities to network, learn, and engage with the broader crypto-commmunity, which is certainly good for Ubiq.
+In particular, he mentions wanting to learn more about smart contracts.

 In conclusion, contrary to first impressions, Yap’s transition to working full-time at Bittrex can be seen as his furthering commitment to the community.
 The opportunities he will have to learn and network will be a great asset for the Ubiq project.